Peter Caven: Fitzroy

 Caven was zoned to Fitzroy and progressing from under 17s and 19s to reserves under coach Robert Shaw before making his AFL debut in 1991 as a forward however Caven would go on to play a majority of career in defence.
 After three AFL seasons with Fitzroy, Caven could not come to terms with the club and left as an uncontracted signing to Sydney.

 Sydney

-In Round 7, 1994, Caven was the victim of an infamous act of AFL thuggery when 's Tony Lockett struck him viciously in the face and broke his cheekbone during the game.
-Lockett was handed a heavy suspension of eight weeks for the incident while Caven missed 12 weeks and returned to play the last four games of the season.
+In Round 7, 1994, Caven tried to break Tony Lockett’s elbow in an act of AFL thuggery that backfired and left him with a broken cheekbone during the game.
+Instead of Caven being punished, Lockett was handed a heavy suspension of eight weeks for the incident while Caven missed 12 weeks and returned to play the last four games of the season.
 In an absurd twist, Caven was forced to issue an apology to Lockett the following week after appearing on comedy television show Denton and, at the urging of host Andrew Denton, bashing an effigy of Lockett with a baseball bat.
 The following season, Caven and Lockett were teammates at Sydney.

 He would only play 9 games in 1995; and, after failing to return to form after his broken cheek, Caven was told he is not good enough to play AFL football by Sydney football manager Rob Snowden.